clement2019/ansible-project/ansible-adhoc-command/command-adhoc.md

 ansible -i inventory all -m ping

 ### check for the list of items on the target machines
+ansible -i inventory all -a "ls" .  # in the

+or
-ansible -i inventory all -a "ls" ansible -i inventory webservers -a "ls"
+ansible -i inventory webservers -a "ls"   # in the  the webservers group inside the inventory

 ### check for the list of items and hidden files on the target machines
 ansible -i inventory all -a "ls -lart"

-### now make directory cloud on all machines
+### now create directory templates on all machines
-ansible -i inventory all -a "mkdir cloud"
+ansible -i inventory all -a "mkdir templates"

 ### to create a file text.txt on all machines
-ansible -i inventory all -a "touch cloud/text.txt"
+ansible -i inventory all -a "touch templates/text.txt"

 ### To remove cloud folder
 ansible -i inventory all -a "rm -r -f cloud"